Self-Locating Uncertainty and the Origin of Probability in Everettian Quantum Mechanics: Preliminaries: Many-worlds, Self-locating Uncertainty, and Branch-counting

 Assume that \textsc{Once-or-Twice} really is a case in which one branch becomes three, as depicted in figure \ref{case1}.
 At $t_3$, what probability should Alice assign to particle $a$ having been measured to be $z$-spin down?
 By the methods of textbook quantum mechanics, we should use the Born rule to calculate the probability.
 That is, we should square the coefficient of the third branch of the wave function in \eqref{onceortwice},

 To apply \emph{Indifference} we simply need to determine the fraction of branches in which the result of the first measurement was down,

 the coefficients of $1/2$, $1/2$, and $1/\sqrt{2}$ of the branches in $\ket{\Psi_{\textsc{OT}}(t_3)}$ are irrelevant to the calculation.
-Supposing \emph{Indifference} is true and people are to be counted in the most straightforward way, textbook quantum mechanics and Everettian quantum mechanics make different predictions about the probability of seeing down.
-Thus, we can empirically test the many-worlds interpretation in any case where the fraction of branches in which some hypothesis $H$ is true is unequal to the combined weights of branches in which $H$ is true (the generic case\footnote{We've focused on \textsc{Once-or-Twice}, but the deviation between the Born rule and branch counting is ubiquitous.
-For example, consider a case like \textsc{Once} where the particle is not prepared in the $\ket{\uparrow_x}$ state but instead in an unequal superposition of $\ket{\uparrow_z}$ and $\ket{\downarrow_z}$.}).
+Supposing \emph{Indifference} is true and people are to be counted in this straightforward way, textbook quantum mechanics and Everettian quantum mechanics make different predictions about the probability of seeing down.
+Thus, we can empirically test the many-worlds interpretation in any case where the fraction of branches in which some hypothesis $H$ is true is unequal to the combined weights of branches in which $H$ is true (the generic case).

 We now have the strongest kind of argument against Everettian quantum mechanics: it is empirically inadequate.
 The theory fails to reproduce the empirical predictions of textbook quantum mechanics and thus has been conclusively falsified by the data typically taken as evidence for quantum mechanics.\footnote{Admittedly, the force of this argument is weakened by the fact that we are working under an idealization.
-Branch number may not be well-defined in realistic cases and then it becomes unclear what probabilities the proponent of \emph{Indifference} thinks one should assign.} However, this argument relies on two key assumptions: (i) \emph{Indifference}, and (ii) that agents should be counted in the most obvious way.
-This pair is untenable.
+Branch number may not be well-defined in realistic cases and then it becomes unclear what probabilities the proponent of \emph{Indifference} thinks one should assign.} However, this argument relies on the assumption that \emph{Indifference} is a universally valid principle applicable to Everettian multiverses as well as cases of classical duplication like \textsc{Duplicating Dr. Evil}.
+As we will see, it is not.